-All incoming students are required to obtain an OWL Card – the Temple photo ID card.
+All Temple students are required to carry their OWLcard – the Temple photo ID card- when on campus.
 The ID card is required to enter most university buildings, including both Klein and Barrack Hall, the main law school buildings.
-Your ID card is also used to store any parking privledges or Diamond Dollars that you may sign up for.
+Your ID card is also used to store any parking privileges or Diamond Dollars that you may sign up for.

 - You can submit your photo electronically.
 The Law School Admissions Office will distribute all OWLcards for which a photo has been submitted during the week of Orientation.
 It takes three business days from the time you submit your photo online for your ID card to be prepared so we encourage you to submit your photo well in advance of orientation.
 Please refer to the attached sheet to view the specific requirements for submitting your photo.
 It is very important that the subject line of the email say “LAW (Your TUid number) photo”.